Start these child-rearing practices when your kids are young to make life with adolescents and teens easier.

 Encouraging kids independence can come in many forms such as letting your toddler choose their own outfit (no matter how uncoordinated) or attempt to tie their own shoes (even if it takes an eternity to complete).

 Letting go and encouraging kids to be independent isn’t easy.
-But in the end, not only will your children benefit from feeling more empowered and responsible, but once kids reach another stage of independence, it means less work for you too.
+But in the end, not only will your child benefit from feeling more empowered and responsible, but once kids reach another stage of independence, it means less work for you too.

 - 9 Ways to Encourage Self-Sufficiency in Young Kids